 - Many financial institutions will refuse to establish business credit and will categorize loan requests as a “personal loan” rather than a “business loan.”

 - You will have a lower amount of market credibility by not operating under a trade name.
-You can create a “Doing Business As” name (DBA) with your state’s department of revenue or the secretary of state, but this will require fees for the establishment and ongoing fees to continue to use the DBA name.
+You can create a “Doing Business As” name (DBA) with your state’s Department of Revenue or the secretary of state, but this will require fees for the establishment and ongoing fees to continue to use the DBA name.

 Advantages and Disadvantages of an LLC